longcoding/moon-api-gateway/README.md

 * Jedis 3.0

 ## Configuration
-There are required settings to run undefined-api-gateway
+There are required settings to run undefined-api-gateway.
+You do not need to use initialization with the management API.

 A. First
  <br />
-    - Enroll init APP configuration in application-apps.yaml <br />
+    - Please set the initial application registration in application-apps.yaml <br />
-    - (enroll init APP process is optional)
+    - (These settings are optional)

     init-apps:
       init-enable: true